 The right approach:

-• For laptop vents, short bursts of compressed air held at an angle rather than pointed straight in will move dust outward without pushing it deeper
+- For laptop vents, use short bursts of compressed air held at an angle rather than pointed straight in to move dust outward without pushing it deeper.r

-For frequency: wipe down your daily-use devices once a week.
+Wipe down daily-use devices once a week.
 Clean keyboard gaps and vent openings once a month.
-For laptops, a more thorough vent cleaning every three to six months is worthwhile if you use the device regularly on soft surfaces.
+For laptops, a more thorough vent cleaning every three to six months is worthwhile if you regularly use the device on soft surfaces.

 Cases, Screen Protectors, and When They Actually Matter